maswiebe/maswiebe.github.io/assets/mml/test.md

 So it seems that the homicide results only go through using the level-level regression.
 This leads me to doubt whether the paper's results are actually real.

+The results for robberies are more robust.
+The main specification is negative and significant across all three models.
 #### Level-level model: robberies
 ![](https://michaelwiebe.com/assets/mml/rob_level.png){:width="80%"}